 Reprising Inside Llewyn Davis

-24 Dec 2020 — The journey resonates now as it had with my first viewing, six years ago, but I tend to focus more on the production and performance aspects when I re-watch this movie.
+- The journey resonates as much now as it had six years ago, but these days, I tend to focus more on its production and performances.

-I re-watched Inside Llewyn Davis after having not watched it or listed to its soundtrack, for a few years.
-I still, and will always, identify with Llewyn because of his uncompromising practice of his art.
-For better or worse, I get easily irritated and avoid societal expectations, too.
-These days, however, I view the movie as a movie and not so much as a tale of inspiration or caution.
+I re-watched Inside Llewyn Davis after having not watched it or listed to its soundtrack for a few years.
+I still, and will always, identify with Llewyn because of his uncompromising practice of his art; for better or worse, I get easily irritated and avoid societal expectations, too.
+These days, however, I view the movie more as a movie and not so much as a tale for inspiration or caution.
 This time, I came to appreciate a few things that I’d overlooked.

 Firstly, I like the look and feel of the Gorfeins’ apartment where Llewyn takes refuge at different points in the movie.
 It’s warm and cozy because of the interior design and the Gorfeins’ personalities.
-The apartment is like the Home Alone mansion: it gives the clear impression that its residents are well-to-do, but their decorating style is motivated more by comfort than vanity.
-I would want to live there, if I could afford it.
+The apartment is like the Home Alone mansion: it gives the clear impression that its residents are well-to-do, but their décor is motivated more by comfort than vanity.
+I would live there, if I could afford it.

 Secondly, the road trip to Chicago is more prominent than I’d remembered.
-The movie is mostly set in Greenwich Village of the 60s, but the part that’s set outside of New York is important.
-The turning point of the story is Llewyn’s audition at the Gate of Horn, which has such an imposing facade.
-The owner is imposing, too, because of his position and because of F Murray Abraham’s similarly powerful role in Homeland.
+The movie is mostly set around Greenwich Village, but the part that’s set outside of New York is important as well.
+The turning point of the story is Llewyn’s audition at the Gate of Horn, which has such an imposing façade.
+The owner, Bud Grossman, is imposing, too, because of his position and because of F Murray Abraham’s similarly powerful role in Homeland.

 Fourthly, I enjoy the scene at Columbia Records.
-Specifically, I like the interaction that Llewyn has with the studio man who is credited as such.
-He’s professional and even helpful when he suggests that Llewyn sign as an independent contractor to immediately get paid, but he twice notes that Llewyn is forgoing royalties in the process.
-This information is for the audience’s benefit, but it’s fair for the studio man to remind Llewyn.
+Specifically, I like the interaction between Llewyn and the studio man who’s credited as such.
+He’s professional and helpful when he suggests that Llewyn could sign as an independent contractor to get paid immediately, and on two occasions, he notes that Llewyn would forfeit any royalties in the process.
+This information is for the audience’s benefit, but it’s fair for Studio Man to remind Llewyn.

-Overall, the movie isn’t as totally depressing.
-Llewyn is a struggling musician who needs to couch surf, but at least he has family, friends, and peers with whom he can couch surf (when they’re not mad at him).
-His life’s work might go mostly unappreciated, but he could be a Merchant Marine again if he re-acquires the necessary credentials that his sister has accidentally on-purpose discarded.
-He seems to be in good health, although his smoking might catch up with him.
+Overall, the movie isn’t as totally depressing as it initially seems.
+Llewyn is a struggling musician who needs to couch-surf, but at least he has family, friends, and peers with whom he can couch-surf (when they’re not mad at him).
+His life’s work might be unappreciated, but he could always be a Merchant Marine again if he re-acquires the necessary credentials.
+He also seems to be in good health, although his smoking might catch up with him.

-The main thing that I take from this movie is to embrace the ups and downs of following your passion.
-The latter make life interesting and, ultimately, they make you interesting.
+The main thing that I take from this movie is to embrace the setbacks of following your passion.
+They make a person’s life more interesting and, ultimately, they make that person more interesting.
 (Like Llewyn, I feel like I’ve already had this experience).
-However, being pragmatic, like recording a novelty song as a replacement musician because you need the cash, doesn’t necessarily force to you to abandon your passion.
+However, being pragmatic, like recording a novelty song as a recording musician because you need the cash, doesn’t necessarily force to you to abandon your passion.